Jews in punk rock: 2000s and 2010s

-The early 2000s saw the rise in popularity of artists like Golem, a New York-based klezmer punk collective who combines traditional Jewish folk music with punk rock and gained media coverage in 2005 for performing a Catskills-inspired mock Jewish wedding at the Knitting Factory venue in New York City, and Olympia, Washington-based musician and activist Nomy Lamm, a self-described "bad ass, fat ass, Jew, dyke amputee" who emerged from the city's riot grrl/queercore scene and collaborated with local queercore band The Need on several projects.
-(She also later provided backing vocals to Olympia Jewish rapper Eprhyme's debut single "Punklezmerap".)
-Orthodox rabbi and anti-folk artist Rav Shmuel received positive attention for his 2006 album Protocols, with AllMusic's Stewart Mason comparing him to Adam Green of The Moldy Peaches and calling the album "an immediately likable bit of good-humored anti-folk that doesn't require the visuals -- or even the knowledge that, yes, Rav Shmuel really is a Hasidic rabbi -- to get across."
+The 2000s saw several Jewish- and punk-derived artists emerge and gain notoriety to varying degrees.
+Golem, a New York-based klezmer punk collective, received media coverage in 2005 for performing a Catskills-inspired mock Jewish wedding at the Knitting Factory venue in New York City.
+Jewish musician and activist Nomy Lamm, a figure in the riot grrl and queercore communities of Olympia, Washington since the 1990s, released her 2002 album Effigy on Yoyo Recordings, contributed music to the 2006 documentary Young, Jewish, and Left, and was featured on Olympia rapper Eprhyme's 2008 single "Punklezmerap".
+Orthodox rabbi and anti-folk artist Rav Shmuel received positive attention for his 2006 album Protocols; Stewart Mason of AllMusic compared him to Adam Green of The Moldy Peaches and calling the album "an immediately likable bit of good-humored anti-folk that doesn't require the visuals -- or even the knowledge that, yes, Rav Shmuel really is a Hasidic rabbi -- to get across."

 The Shondes, a New York-based Jewish riot grrl punk band who became known for their feminist and anti-Zionist views, found critical success in 2008 with their debut album The Red Sea.
 Can Can, an Atlanta-based art punk/grunge band led by Patrick Aleph, incorporated references to Aleph's Jewish faith into the lyrics of their 2009 debut album All Hell, and subsequently signed to JDub Records for their 2010 follow-up Monsters & Healers.
-That same year, German-based Yiddishist klezmer punk group Daniel Kahn & the Painted Bird also debuted with their 2009 album Partisans & Parasites and gained a following in Europe and the United States, and Breslov Hasidic hardcore punk band Moshiach Oi! received media attention and critical acclaim on the back of their debut album Better Get Ready and were later featured prominently in the 2012 documentary Punk Jews.
+German-based Yiddishist klezmer punk group Daniel Kahn & the Painted Bird also debuted in 2009 with the album Partisans & Parasites, gaining a following in both Europe and the United States.
+Breslov Hasidic hardcore punk band Moshiach Oi! received media attention and critical acclaim on the back of their 2009 debut album Better Get Ready, and were later featured prominently in the 2012 documentary Punk Jews.

-The early 2010s saw a return of comedically-inclined Jewish punk; pop punk band The Groggers, debuting with the viral single "Get" and the subsequent album There's No 'I' in Cherem, gained attention for their satirical songs about New York Modern Orthodox Jewish life and even garnered controversy for their 2012 single "Jewcan Sam" and its depiction of lead singer L.E.
+The early 2010s saw a return of humor-driven Jewish punk.
+Pop punk band The Groggers, debuting with the viral single "Get" and the subsequent album There's No 'I' in Cherem, gained notoriety for their satirical songs about New York Modern Orthodox Jewish life and even garnered controversy for their 2012 single "Jewcan Sam" and its depiction of lead singer L.E.
 Doug Staiman's rhinoplasty.
-Shortly afterward the all-transgender queercore/folk punk band Schmekel garnered attention with their humorous lyrics (likened to Frank Zappa, Tom Lehrer, and Pansy Division) about the struggles of being a Jewish trans man.
-In a more serious vein, the Chabad duo Bulletproof Stockings gained attention for both their alternative rock/post-punk sound and their decision to perform for exclusively female-only audiences in accordance with Orthodox laws of tzniut, leading to a prominent 2014 show at Arlene's Grocery in Manhattan that was filmed for the Oxygen network.
+Shortly afterward, the all-transgender queercore/folk punk band Schmekel garnered attention with their humorous lyrics (likened to Frank Zappa, Tom Lehrer, and Pansy Division) about the struggles of being a Jewish trans man.
+In a more serious vein, the Chabad duo Bulletproof Stockings gained attention for both their alternative rock/post-punk sound and their decision to perform for exclusively female-only audiences in accordance with Orthodox laws of tzniut, including a prominent 2014 show at Arlene's Grocery in Manhattan that was filmed for the Oxygen network.